-- Con: Colonial Penn Insurance Company’s guaranteed acceptance policy offers a restricted death benefit that is frequently marketed to senior citizens who wish to decrease the financial burden on their families upon their death.
+- Con: Colonial Penn Insurance Company’s guaranteed acceptance policy offers a restricted death benefit frequently marketed to senior citizens who wish to decrease the financial burden on their families upon their death.

-- Con: There are no questions about your health and there is no medical exam.
+- Con: There are no questions about your health and no medical exam.
 However, you’re paying a hefty premium for not providing personal information.
-You can get a cheaper premium from other insurance companies if they take more information into account, like your health and age, and a medical examis required.
+You can get a cheaper premium from other insurance companies if they take more information into account, like your health and age, and a medical exam is required.

 Coverage amounts depend on the person.
 But if the insured dies during the first two years, you won’t get all of the money you paid.

 If you are diagnosed with cancer or another chronic illness, or if you suffer a heart attack or stroke, you may be able to receive up to 50% of your whole life or term life death benefit with the living insurance option.
 This accelerated death benefit rider is available with whole permanent life and renewable term life policies.

 The cost of coverage varies greatly, depending on the kind of insurance you choose and how much protection you need.
 Their rates are 30-150% higher than the best rates.
 The final expense program is to gimmick to justify their higher premiums.
 Colonial Penn offers a variety of different plans to fit your needs.
 The following are permanent whole life insurance rates for 40-year-olds:

 About Colonial Penn